 Totalling 30 credits, AU’s online master’s in sports management program contains required courses in data-driven decision making, project cost-benefit analysis, and client communications and professional consulting.
 Students round out their education with an elective class and a capstone experience.
 The latter tests students’ strategic thinking and understanding of applied research and assessment, culminating in a written business plan and presentation.
 To facilitate professional development, AU also offers distance learners career-relevant webinars and practicum opportunities.
 Learners may also seek out guidance and resources through the school’s adult career coaching center, which provides job search, resume review, and networking assistance.

-This program welcomes all distance learners; applicants need not possess any prior experience in the sport industry.
-Admission requirements include academic credentials, a professional resume, two letters of recommendation, and a phone interview; however, applicants do not need to submit standardized test scores.
+The online sports management masters degree welcomes all distance learners; applicants need not possess any prior experience in the sport industry.
+Admission requirements include academic credentials, a professional resume, two letters of recommendation, and a phone interview.
+However, applicants do not need to submit standardized test scores.
 This program also accepts up to six transfer credits.

 American University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).